Diablo Vista Chorus

-Diablo Vista Chorus (DVC) is an amateur women's a cappella singing group, based in the "East Bay" of the San Francisco Bay area.
-DVC is a chapter of Sweet Adelines International, the world's largest singing organization for women, with over 21,000 members worldwide.
+Diablo Vista Chorus (DVC) is an women's a cappella singing group, based in the "East Bay" of the San Francisco Bay area.
+DVC is a chapter of Sweet Adelines International, one of the world's largest singing organization for women, with over 21,000 members worldwide.
 DVC primarily performs four-part-harmony works, often in what is traditionally called "barbershop" style.

 History

 Founded in 1966, DVC averaged 35–45 members throughout the 1990s and 2000s.
 As of 2019, the chorus has about 70 members.

 DVC is directed by Caitlin Castelino, a member of the 2014 international champion quartet LoveNotes and thus a Queen of Harmony".

 Competitions

 The chorus competes each year at the "regional" level of Sweet Adelines.
 SAI Region 12, Pacific Shores Region, covers northern California, northern Nevada, and southern Oregon.
 Regional competition is limited to songs in the barbershop style.

 Sweet Adelines choruses that score high enough in their region qualify for international competition in the following year.
 Thus a spring 2022 regional win earns an autumn 2023 international appearance.
 (Quartets go to international in the same year as their regional competition.)